 Our aim is to provide the best care we can for you and your family.
 Clear information and individualised support will help you to prepare and think through your care options.

-It is important that you do not feel alone.
+It is important that you do not feel alone during this time.
 The fetal medicine team are here to support you and will discuss any questions or concerns you have.
-Our aim is to be sensitive but clear during our discussion with you.

 What does the procedure involve?